The Essential Guide to Water Heater Maintenance

 On tankless models, ensure the digital controls are set correctly.
 Maintaining the right temperature helps maximize efficiency and improve safety.

-Understanding the differences between tank and tankless water heaters can help you determine the best maintenance methods.
+Understanding the differences between tank and tankless water heaters can help you determine the best maintenance practices.

 Tank Water Heaters store a set volume of hot water and must constantly heat it, which can lead to sediment buildup.
 They generally require more regular maintenance due to tasks like flushing the tank and replacing the anode rod.